Lalu423/readme-gen-pro/README.md

     For this project I received help from my instructors and tutors, I also used a book titled.
 "Node.js Design Patterns" written by Mario Casciaro.

 ## Test
-    There is no Test function yet.
+    There is no current Test function.

 ## License
     The MIT License